MobileFirst-Platform-Developer-Center/Digital-App-Builder/known-issues/index.md

 * Digital App Builder crashes when you create a page name with a number.

     Do not use numbers in a page name.

+* Camera in Watson Visual Recognition control will not work in web platform because of known issue in camera cordova plugin.

+    Known bug in cordova camera plugin.
+For more information, visit [cordova camera plugin known issue](https://github.com/apache/cordova-plugin-camera/issues/399).